justindmeyer/add-commit-push/readme.md

 [This StackOverflow thread](https://stackoverflow.com/questions/29716361/how-to-use-powershell-alias-cd-a-spec-directory) for help creating PowerShell aliases.

 ## License
 Licensed under the MIT License.
-See (license file)[license.md] for more details.
+See [license file](license.md) for more details.

 ## Notes
 Permanent aliases implemented in PowerShell using the following commands: